- Balkanize Me: In the Lunar Civil War path, Equestria can break in seven nations.

 - A God Am I: After creating his Aztlan Empire, Ahuizotl can eventually declare war on Equestria and the Lunar Empire to destroy what he sees as false gods.
 After conquering all of Equestria, Ahuizotl declares himself to be the one and only God of Sun and Moon.

-- Kick the Son of a Bitch: Ahuizotl gruesomely murders the tyrant Lavender Berry to signal the start of the Aztlan Empire.
+- Kick the Son of a Bitch: Ahuizotl gruesomely murders the tyrant Lavender Berry to signal the birth of the Aztlan Empire.

 - Final Solution: In the God Empress route, the Solar Empire will declare that there is only one solution to the thestrals, and that is to "purify them with holy fire".
 What follows is a massive "cleansing" of the entire nation, where the imperial inquisition hunts down every single thestral and "do what must be done".

-- Shout-Out: Some parts of the "God-Empress" tree reference Warhammer 40,000, with idea descriptions like "It is better to die for the Empress than to live for yourself" and "Suffer not the heretic to live" referencing quotes from Warhammer.
+- Shout-Out: Some idea descriptions in the God-Empress tree, like "It is better to die for the Empress than to live for yourself" and "Suffer not the heretic to live", are references to quotes from Warhammer 40,000.

 - A God Am I: As "God Empress", Daybreaker fully embraces her incredible power and demands to be worshipped as a goddess.